jianpx/AutoCompleteSuffixView/README.md

     * `$[sudo] gem install cocoapods`
     * `$ pod setup`

-  * create Podfile right under your project directory, and its content is: (now it will not work because I haven't sumit to CocoaPods)
+  * create Podfile right under your project directory, and its content is:
-    * `pod 'AutoCompleteSuffixView', '0.1'`
+    * `pod 'AutoCompleteSuffixView', '~> 0.1'`

   * run `pod install` on your terminal.
   * open ${projectname}.xcworkspace from now on，do not open ${projectname}.xcodeproj anymore.